|Nutrition Facts (per serving)|

-The Bocce Ball is a tall, refreshing juice highball and it is one of those drinks which remains popular enough to memorize, but that's not an issue.
-It is a delicious, simple mixed drink and there are a few ways to make it.
+The bocce ball is a tall, refreshing juice highball with a recipe that's popular enough to memorize.
+It is a simple mixed drink, though there are a few ways to make it.

-Some recipes (like the first one below) include a shot of vodka and opt for less amaretto, creating a drink that is very similar to the Screwdriver.
-The splash of soda also adds just a touch air to the drink, making it a bit more refreshing.
+Some recipes, like the first one below, include a shot of vodka and opt for less amaretto, creating a drink that is more similar to the screwdriver.
+The splash of soda also adds a touch of air to the drink, making it a bit more refreshing.